Jrh1337/Jrh1337/CMPSC121/Coding Projects/Table of Contents.md

-# TABLE OF CONTENTS
+# ---------TABLE OF CONTENTS----------

-## Activities - Designed as homework assignments to build proficiency.
+## ---Activities--- Designed as homework assignments to build proficiency.

 ## [Activity 2](./Activity%202.cpp)
 - Write an algorithm to read in three numbers from the user.
 Then, add the first two  numbers and divide the result by the third one.